kubermatic/dashboard/docs/manuals/customizing.md

 # Customizing the Application
 This manual explains how to apply custom theme to the application.
-As we are using SCSS that needs to be processed into the CSS during the build, there are two different approaches to it that will be described in the following sections.
+As we are using SCSS that needs to be processed into the CSS during the build, there are different approaches to it that will be described in the following sections.

 ## Customizing the Application Sources
 This is the most obvious approach to customizing the application.
 However, it requires access to the repository as some